tiagostutz/nextjs-tailwind-styled-components-demo/README.md

 1. We have a route named `ui-ux` (menu UI/UX) that represents the first step "chopping" the provided design into a pure HTML/CSS Design System page. see [From Mock to Components Pipeline]() section

+### About Design System

+### From Mock to Components Pipeline

+- Based on this page the React componentization with Styled-Components and Composite components start.
+- The mobile card scroller is a good example of taking a high skilled person in CSS and get things done fast to validate.
+After validated, go to styled-components

 ### Where is the root Component?

 NextJS is React.
 So pretty much you will follow the same React path from component to component.
 But there are some tips to get started: